nestauk/flow-temp-toolkit/src/case_studies/loop-trial.md

 alt: An image of a mobile phone with a walkthrough on screen.
 logo: /static/files/loop-logo.png
 logo_alt: Loop energy app logo
-overview: An email campaign and online walkthrough to guide users through reducing flow temperatures
+overview: >-
+  Nesta and Loop ran an email campaign in April 2022, contacting Loop customers and prompting them to reduce their flow temperature.

+  The email campaign provided a link to an online walkthrough, similar to the white label version available here, information around why flow temperatures are important and linked to a more in depth blog.
+You can view the loop blog here.

+  The primary focus of this test was to test the customer journey of providing instruction on how to lower flow temperature through an online walkthrough.
 takeaways: >-
   <ul>